gyunamister/academic-kickstart/content/authors/admin/_index.md

   icon_pack: fab
   link: https://github.com/gcushen
 # Link to a PDF of your resume/CV from the About widget.
 # To enable, copy your resume/CV to `static/files/cv.pdf` and uncomment the lines below.
-# - icon: cv
+ #- icon: cv
  # icon_pack: ai
  # link: files/cv.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
 email: ""

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
 - Researchers
 - Visitors
 ---

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+Gyunam Park received the B.S. degree in business administration and computer science from UNIST (Ulsan National Institute of Science and Technology), Ulsan, South Korea, in 2017.
+He is currently a Master student in the Department of Industrial & Management Engineering at POSTECH (Pohang University of Science and Technology).
+His research interest includes process mining, data science, online operational support, machine learning, and deep learning.